Murder of Bruce Smalls: Aftermath

 In the aftermath of Richard Johnson's execution, there were concerns that the execution itself was likely politically motivated, given that Jim Hodges, then Governor of South Carolina, faced fierce competition in his governorship re-election campaign from the Republicans who supported capital punishment.
 On top of that, since Johnson, who was White, was convicted of murdering Bruce Smalls, who was an African-American police officer, it would have been highly impossible for Hodges to grant clemency to a condemned White man for killing an African-American victim.
 Apart from this, the questionable circumstances revolving around the trial of Johnson – mainly the shifting testimonies of key witness Connie Hess and absence of physical evidence to link Johnson to Smalls's murder – also caused some to question whether or not Johnson should be executed.

-Johnson was one of the few White criminals on death row to be executed for murdering African-American victims since 1976.
-It was extremely rare for White people to be sentenced to death for killing African-American people in the United States; a 2014 study revealed that Johnson was one of only 16 White defendants to be executed for the murder of African-American victims, while about 230 African-American people were executed for killing White people, which highlighted the issue of racial disparity over capital punishment in the United States.
+Johnson was one of the few White criminals on death row to be executed for murdering African-Americans since 1976.
+It was extremely rare for White people to be sentenced to death for killing African-Americans in the United States; a 2014 study revealed that Johnson was one of only 16 White defendants to be executed for the murder of African-Americans, while about 230 African-Americans were executed for killing White people, highlighting the issue of racial disparity in capital punishment in the United States.